syamfarh/tp/docs/UserGuide.md

   ![find_appt format](images/find-UG/find_appt3.png)

-If an input date is a past date (a date before the current date), an error message explaining the error will be shown, reminding you to input a valid date
+If an input date is a past date (a date before the current date), an error message explaining the error will be shown, reminding you to input a valid date.

 * You should see this error message:
   ```